-In justifying its "legal representative" interpretation, the court borrowed language from National Licensing Ass'n and claimed that its narrow "legal representative" definition was nothing more than "the plain and ordinary meaning of the term."172 The court also justified its decision on constitutional grounds, as adoption of the "broad approach advocated by Plaintiff FTE would render superfluous the well-established legal distinction for standing purposes between an agent or representative and a legal representative."173 In a footnote, the court explained that "[i]t is well-established law that a legal representative is different from a mere agent," with a simple agency relationship failing to satisfy the injury-in-fact requirement.174 Citing the Second Circuit's decision in W.R.
-Huff Asset Management Co. v.
-Deloitte & Touche LLP, the court indicated that satisfaction of the injury-in-fact requirement required that, "at a minimum, 'the plaintiff have legal title to, or a property interest in, the claim."175
+In justifying its "legal representative" interpretation, the court borrowed language from National Licensing Ass'n and claimed that its narrow "legal representative" definition was nothing more than "the plain and ordinary meaning of the term."
+The court also justified its decision on constitutional grounds, as adoption of the "broad approach advocated by Plaintiff FTE would render superfluous the well-established legal distinction for standing purposes between an agent or representative and a legal representative."
+In a footnote, the court explained that "[i]t is well-established law that a legal representative is different from a mere agent," with a simple agency relationship failing to satisfy the injury-in-fact requirement.
+Co. v.
+Deloitte & Touche LLP, the court indicated that satisfaction of the injury-in-fact requirement required that, "at a minimum, 'the plaintiff have legal title to, or a property interest in, the claim."

-In 2013, the Second Circuit affirmed the district court's decision and largely adopted its "legal representative" definition.176 The Second Circuit explained that, while "the phrase 'legal representative' may refer simply to '[o]ne who stands for or acts on behalf of another," its meaning is often more narrowly tailored, as where "a trustee [is] named to act on behalf of a party who, by law or agreement, is unauthorized to represent his own interests."177 Grounding its decision in the Lanham Act's text and history, as well as constitutional standing requirements, the Second Circuit presented a narrow construction of "legal representative": "We thus conclude that to serve as a 'legal representative' entitled to bring suit under Section 32(1) on behalf of a trademark holder, a putative plaintiff must demonstrate both its legal authority to representing itself."178
+In 2013, the Second Circuit affirmed the district court's decision and largely adopted its "legal representative" definition.
+The Second Circuit explained that, while "the phrase 'legal representative' may refer simply to '[o]ne who stands for or acts on behalf of another," its meaning is often more narrowly tailored, as where "a trustee [is] named to act on behalf of a party who, by law or agreement, is unauthorized to represent his own interests."
+Grounding its decision in the Lanham Act's text and history, as well as constitutional standing requirements, the Second Circuit presented a narrow construction of "legal representative": "We thus conclude that to serve as a 'legal representative' entitled to bring suit under Section 32(1) on behalf of a trademark holder, a putative plaintiff must demonstrate both its legal authority to represent the owner and that the trademark holder is legally incapable of representing itself."
+178